planetruby/gems/16-tilt.md

----
-layout: gem
-title:  "Week #16 - tilt gem - let's build (yet another) micro web framework in less than 33 lines of code"
+# Week 16 - tilt gem - let's build (yet another) micro web framework in less than 33 lines of code
----

 Do you think the Ruby on Rails web framework is a massive monster - more than 10,000+ lines of code just for `ActionPack` - not counting `ActiveModel`, `ActiveRecord`, `ActiveJob`, `ActiveResource`